MrSamLaw/Professional-README-Generator/dev2/output/README.md

 npm i

 ## Usage
-By following the prompts on the screen, the user will have all they need for a GREAT README.md at the end of the prompts
+Users follow a series of prompts that ask for inputs to be included in a GREAT README.md

 ## License